 5. Dale Chihuly is an American Pioneer

 In 1966, Chihuly received a full scholarship to study at America’s first glass program at the University of Wisconsin in Madison.
-After receiving his Master of Science degree in sculpture, he moved to the Rhode Island School of Design (RISD) where he added a Master of Fine Arts degree in sculpture to his credentials and landed a Fulbright Fellowship to study in Italy.
+After receiving his master of science degree in sculpture, he moved to the Rhode Island School of Design (RISD) where he added a master of fine arts degree in sculpture to his credentials and landed a Fulbright Fellowship to study in Italy.
 Chihuly was the first American glassblower to apprentice with the glass masters who had long guarded their centuries-old secrets on the tiny island of Murano.
-The techniques learned at Venini Fabrica have remained part of Chihuly’s approach.
+Throughout his career, Chiluly has consistently incorporated the techniques that he learned at Venini Fabrica.

 Back in the United States, Chihuly shared his love of glass art by establishing the RISD glassblowing program and founding the Pilchuck Glass School on a former tree farm in Stanwood, Washington.